TL;DR

 While PMI protects your health, Life and Critical Illness Insurance protects your finances and your family's future in the face of a health catastrophe.
 They are two different shields that work together.

 What is Life & Critical Illness Insurance?
-It's a policy that pays out a pre-agreed cash sum if you are diagnosed with one of a list of specific serious illnesses (like cancer, heart attack, or stroke) or if you pass away during the policy term.
+It's a policy that may pay out a pre-agreed cash sum if you are diagnosed with one of a list of specific serious illnesses (like cancer, heart attack, or stroke) or if you pass away during the policy term.

 Why is LCIIP Essential for Leaders?